ieeehyd-website/2018/website/docs/students/branches/sbs.md

 Student Branches provide an opportunity for IEEE Student members to begin networking in their areas of interest and future profession.
 There are over 3,000 Student Branches in over 100 countries, globally.

-## How to Start an IEEE Student Branch?
+## Starting an IEEE Student Branch

 To start a Student Branch, here are the steps to be followed.

 Basic necessities :